top of page

 • Simpson and William at Station Lane, Gilesgate [41].

-The Globe Cinema was the first in Durham and was on the north side of North Road.
+The Globe Cinema was the first in Durham and was on the north side of North Road, whilst the Essoldo was situated on the opposite side of North Road next to the old Miner Hall in the 1950’s [69].

 St Godric’s church was built for the Irish workers who moved here in the 19th century [19] and it was opened on 15th November 1864 [5].